 - Flywheel: Controls Engine speed.

-- Chain Brake: When there is kickback, chain brake stops chain from moving even if the Engine is running.
+- Chain Brake: When there is kickback, the chain brake stops the chain from moving even if it is running.

 - Clutch: it regulates how the chain spins around the sprocket.

-- Air filter: filter dusts and dirt, preventing them from getting into the Engine.
+- Air filter: filter dust and dirt, preventing them from getting into the Engine.

 - Throttle and Throttle lock: Throttle regulates the saws engine power and speed.
-Throttle lock must be activated before throttle can be used.
+The throttle lock must be activated before the throttle can be used.

-- Chain catcher: In times when chain break occurs, chain catcher will immediately hold the chain so that the user will not be injured.
+- Chain catcher: When a chain break occurs, the chain catcher will immediately hold the chain so that the user will not be injured.